gregoryng/navcoldex_gnss_server/README.md

 ```

 You can also specify the input serial port and the TCP port and hostname to listen on,
-and update interval, if needed:
+and interval (in seconds) of messages sent from server to client, if needed:

 ```
 ./server.py --serial /dev/ttyUSB0 --host 192.168.1.54 --port 4040 --interval 0.5